 Cumberland Community School is the Strongstart to Grade 9 public school, funded and operated by Comox Valley Schools (SD71).

-Incorporated in 2000, Cumberland Community Schools Society (CCSS) is the registered charity that operates out of the school to offer a food program, after-school programming, a drop-in Youth Centre and adult education.
-The Society is run by an 11 member volunteer Board of Directors and staffed with an Executive Director, a team of 8 support staff and dedicated program instructors.
+Incorporated in 2000, Cumberland Community Schools Society (CCSS) is the registered charity that operates out of the school to offer a lunch program, after-school programming, a drop-in Youth Centre, adult education and food share.
+The Society is currently run by a 9 member volunteer Board of Directors and staffed with an Executive Director, a team of support staff and dedicated program instructors.
 CCSS staff are not employed by the Comox Valley School District 71 (SD71).

 Community Schools are based on the philosophy of Community Education, an educational process which serves ALL age groups in the community.
 It utilizes the total resources of the community to provide programs and services for local residents.
 A Community School extends the availability of programs and services beyond the traditional school boundaries.